aka-jain/MessageUp.js/README.md

 <br />
 and lastly just add a div to your HTML with ID message-box and you are ready to go :)
 <br /><br />
-Note* currently this is working for only on e message box.
+Note* currently this is working for only one message box.
 Don't try to initialize with more than one div.